Winter is coming…

 Generally, if you have to choose between a high SES or a low SES option, it’s wiser to go for the one that you can afford comfortably.

-So when you’re in a pinch and have to cut back, you won’t feel that you need to make a drastic change in your lifestyle.
+So when you’re in a pinch and have to cut back, you won’t feel a need to make a drastic change in your lifestyle.

-While we can treat ourselves once in a while, we have to remember that desperate times call for desperate measures.
+While we can treat ourselves once in a while, we must remember that desperate times call for desperate measures.